LabKey/labkey-ui-components/packages/components/docs/QueryModel.md

 ![](minimal_grid_panel.png)

-We also provide an implementation called `GridPanelWithModel` that lets you pass in a `queryConfigs` prop so you don't need to wrap your own component with `withQueryModels`.
+We also provide an implementation called `GridPanelWithModel` that lets you pass in a `queryConfig` prop so you don't need to wrap your own component with `withQueryModels`.
 An example of using `GridPanelWithModel`:

 ```tsx